-However, because of this balanced grading plan, the grading activity will encroach on the perimeter buffers around the property.
-The Developer will replant these buffers using native plants to make a natural transition to neighboring properties.
-In addition, the Developer will use some of the current plants and trees on the site to replant the buffer area.
-Several specimen quality American hollies maples and oak trees have already been identified and marked for this purpose.
+A natural perimeter buffer of 50' will be maintained around the property on both the East and West sides.
+The Developer will augment and maintain these buffers as needed, using native plants to make a natural transition to neighboring properties.
+In addition, the Developer will use some of the current plants and trees on the site in the overall landscaping plan to augment the buffer area.
+Several specimen quality American hollies, maples and oak trees have already been identified and marked for this purpose.

 The Duke Power easement that splits the east side parcels into north and south sections is being utilized for a recreation field, pasture, pervious parking, and wastewater spray irrigation.
-As the development is populated, there will be additional allowable uses of this open space such as specified in the Chatham County Compact Community Ordinance, the utility easement is not counted towards the project's open space.
+As the development is populated, there will be additional allowable uses of this open space such as specified in the Chatham County Compact Community Ordinance.
+The utility easement is not counted towards the project's open space.